Off the Ground: Release and reception

-The lead single, "Hope of Deliverance", was released in the last week of December 1992 and the album followed on 2 February 1993.
+The lead single, "Hope of Deliverance", was released on 29 December 1992, and the album followed on 1 February 1993.
 Off the Ground was the first Paul McCartney album to contain no sizeable US hit singles since Wings' Wild Life in 1971.
 The album's first single barely reached the top 20, hitting number 18, in the UK, where "C'Mon People" became a minor hit as well.
 In the US, the album's title track also entered the Adult Contemporary chart at number 27.
 Singles from Off the Ground floundered on the US and the UK charts.
 However, "Hope of Deliverance" achieved commercial success elsewhere.
 It became McCartney's first international hit single since "Say, Say, Say" with Michael Jackson in 1983, cracking the top 5 on the charts in over five European territories except his homeland and selling over 250,000 copies in Germany alone.

-In the United Kingdom, the album itself debuted at number 5 and quickly fell off the chart, spending only 6 weeks inside the top 100.
-In the United States, it peaked at the number 17 on the Billboard 200 with the first-week sales of only 53,000 copies, managing to receive Gold by the Recording Industry Association of America.
+In the United Kingdom, the album itself debuted at number 5 and quickly fell off the chart, spending only six weeks inside the top 100.
+In the United States, it peaked at the number 17 on the Billboard 200 with the first-week sales of only 53,000 copies, managing to receive Gold by the Recording Industry Association of America (RIAA).
 Although it met with mixed reviews from critics and suffered from lackluster sales in the UK and North America, the album fared better in other key markets such as Spain.
 In Japan, it surpassed its predecessor Flowers in the Dirt in cumulative sales.
 In Germany, Off the Ground has been McCartney's best-selling album, spending 20 weeks on the top-ten and eventually achieving Platinum for shipments of over half a million copies.

-Some weeks after its release, McCartney launched "The New World Tour", taking in many successful shows across the globe during the summer months.
-These gigs were documented on the album Paul Is Live, which followed at the end of 1993.
+Some weeks after its release, McCartney launched the New World Tour, playing many shows across the world during the summer months.
+These concerts were documented on the album Paul Is Live, which followed at the end of 1993.

 Track listing

+All songs by Paul McCartney, except where noted.

 Off the Ground: The Complete Works

 Off the Ground: The Complete Works is a two-disc set released in Germany and the Netherlands.
-The first disc contains the original Off the Ground album, with the second collecting various B-sides and two previously unreleased tracks from his 1991 MTV Unplugged concert, "Things We Said Today" and "Midnight Special", which were later released as B-sides to the single "Biker Like an Icon."
+The first disc contains the original Off the Ground album, with the second collecting various B-sides and two previously unreleased tracks from his 1991 MTV Unplugged concert, "Things We Said Today" and "Midnight Special", which were later released as B-sides to the single "Biker Like an Icon".